bopeterson/WemosButton/README.md

 - Pin D4 is connected to BUILTIN_LED and can be used but will make the LED flash when the button is pressed

 This leaves pins D3, D5, D6 and D7 available for INPUT_PULLUP without affecting OLED or BUILTIN_LED.
 D0 and D8 can be used with INPUT_PULLDOWN_16 and INPUT respectively if additional inputs are needed

+## How to use

+There are two methods, `readButton()` and `readButtonAdvanced()` that are available. `readButton()` is the simple one that only detects when a button is pressed. `readButtonAdvanced()` also detects when a button is released and held pressed for a configurable time.
+See examples for more info.